fahdrahali/webpack/README.md

 # Setup Webpack

-> build a simple powerful webpack boilerplate
+> It is a simple powerful webpack boilerplate

 ## Getting Started